The Ultimate Guide to Qualitative Research - Part 1: The Basics

 The final step is writing the case study report.
 This should provide a detailed description of the case, the data, the analysis process, and the findings.
 The report should be clear, organized, and carefully written to ensure that the reader can understand the case and the conclusions drawn from it.

-Each of these steps is crucial in ensuring that the case study research is rigorous, reliable, and provides valuable insights about the case.
+Each of these steps ensures that the case study research is rigorous, reliable, and provides valuable insights about the case.

 Data collection